tdlhl/RAD/README.md

 - License : Use requires adherence to NACC data sharing agreements.
 - Preprocessing : The code for EHR cleaning is in the `./preprocess/nacc/nacc.py` file.
 Please refer to the Appendix in our paper for the detailed preprocessing of NACC.

+> Retrieve Medical Knowledge Corpus
+-

 ## Training Guidance:
 - S1.
 Build the environment following the `Requirements`.

 - S2.
 Prepare the data following the `Data Preprocess`.
 Make sure that the CSV file path is consistent with the corresponding yaml file in the `configs` directory.

 - S3.
+The retrieved and refined guidelines for each dataset are provided in the `guideline` directory.
+To construct your own retrieval knowledge corpus, please refer to the details in our paper.

+- S3.
 Run the sample scripts in the main directory.
 Taking the MIMIC-ICD53 dataset as an example, use the following command:
     ```
     cd /your_path/RAD
     sh icd.sh
     ```
-    Note that our experiments are conducted on the `slurm` system, you can also run the Python file directly.
-And please adjust the `batch size` in `configs` according to the computing resources.
+    Note that our experiments are conducted on the `slurm` system; you can also run the Python file directly.
+And the `batch size` in `configs` should be adjusted according to the computing resources.